-The SSA states that an “unrealistic interpretation of physical signs or sensations” or a “preoccupation or a belief that one has a serious disease or injury” also are signs.
+The SSA states that an “unrealistic interpretation of physical signs or sensations” or a “preoccupation or a belief that one has a serious disease or injury” are also are signs.

-These disorders generally include the inability to function in social settings such as being withdrawn, pathologically suspicious or hostile, overly aggressive or impulsive and damaging behavior.
+These disorders generally include the inability to function in social settings such as being withdrawn, pathologically suspicious or hostile, overly aggressive or impulsive, and damaging behavior.

 Substance Addiction Disorders

 Alcoholism or drug addiction may be considered a disability.
-To be a qualifying disability, one’s addiction must lead to behavioral or physical changes, including depression, anxiety, liver damage, gastritis, pancreatitis or seizures.
+To be a qualifying disability, one’s addiction must lead to behavioral or physical changes, including depression, anxiety, liver damage, gastritis, pancreatitis, or seizures.

 Autism is a mental disorder that is marked by difficulties a person has with communicating and interacting socially.
 It may also be marked by making repeated body movements or repeating the same words over and over again.
 Asperger’s Syndrome is a mild form of autism.

 The National Institute of Mental Health (NIMH) describes several common mental health problems: